aungzm/DropIn/README.md

 ## Overview
-DropIn was built to streamline the file sharing process in both small team and large-scale environments.
-Whether you’re collaborating on a project, distributing files to customers, or simply storing personal backups, DropIn gives you full control over what you upload and with whom you share it.By focusing on a clean and intuitive interface, DropIn aims to remove the headaches of scattered file management, so you can focus on the important stuff—collaboration, iteration, and innovation.
+I built DropIn because I was tired of hitting file size limits on regular cloud services.
+It's a simple platform that lets you share those massive files that Google Drive and others just can't handle.
+Whether you're sending huge video files to friends, backing up your personal projects, or collaborating with a small team, DropIn makes it super straightforward.
+I focused on making it clean and easy to use - just upload your stuff and share it with whoever you want, no headaches involved.
+The whole point was to create something that just works when you need to move big files around.
+No more splitting files into smaller chunks or dealing with upload errors.
+Just pick your files, share them, and get back to what you're actually working on.

 ## Features